Remortgaging

 young couple concentrated looking at their options for remortgaging as their fixed contract mortgage is coming to an end

 When your fixed rate mortgage comes to an end, you will automatically move onto a standard variable rate (SVR) mortgage.
-No matter the term of your fixed contract, the interest rate on SVR mortgages is usually a considerable increase and your monthly repayments could rise dramatically.
-Reviewing your mortgage three to six months before the end of the fixed term will put you in the best place possible for when your fixed term mortgage ends.
+This isn’t always the best option as the interest rate on SVR mortgages is usually higher, therefore your monthly repayments could increase dramatically.

 Disadvantages of a standard variable rate

-Unlike a fixed rate mortgage, the interest on a SVR mortgage can change at any time.
-Not only is it affected by changes to the Bank of England’s base rate but it can also be changed simply down to your lenders discretion.
-This makes it more volatile and isn’t great for budgeting or knowing what your mortgage payment will be in months or years to come.
+• They’re more volatile and the interest rate can change at any time – it’s not only affected by changes to the Bank of England’s base rate but it can also be changed simply down to your lenders discretion.

 Switching to a new mortgage deal, either with your existent mortgage provider or with a new one, is called remortgaging.

-Of course, staying with your current provider means you are ignoring many other deals that could be available to you.
-Shopping around opens up more offers and deals which could be better.
-When switching lenders, you will need to reapply for a mortgage, which means a bit more work and costs.
-Your new mortgage lender would have to run a credit check to ensure affordability, as well as completing a property valuation.
+When you switch lenders, you will need to reapply for a mortgage, and your new mortgage provider would have to run a credit check to ensure affordability, as well as completing a property valuation.

 If you’re asking yourself, should I remortgage, read our helpful guide for more information.